Reformatory district

 Born and raised in Guelph Ont.

-by Linda McArthur, almost 2 years ago
+by Linda McArthur, over 2 years ago

 I was raised on a farm just close to the reformatory, called "ARKELL" and if you are TRULY from Guelph you would know where that is...we could and did as kids walk past the reformatory...Our parents would take us down the hill to the little bridge and go fishing...We had a little corner store in Arkell, called "Coulsons" they were the best and most friendly of all...my brother and I would walk through the corn field to the next farm and they would sit us down and give us ice cream or milk and cookies, then send us off back...
 Continue reading